Skip to content

 feature : str

-Name of the feature to calculate.
+Name of the feature (must have server_calc_type = "example_calc").

 """